dominicbachmann/angular-typed-router/libs/typed-router/README.md

 No decorators, no custom builders, no code generation – just TypeScript type inference and interface augmentation.

 ## Installation

+`ng add angular-ryped-router` will set up the package and create a declaration file for you.

+Or install manually:

 ```bash
 npm install angular-typed-router